Alfalfa (Medicago sativa)

 Capsules: Take 2-4 capsules a day with water or favorite beverage.

-Arabs discovered Alfalfa and are one of the first known herbs.
+Arabs discovered Alfalfa (Medicago sativa) and are one of the first known herbs.
 They called Alfalfa the Father of ALL foods.
-It is only in recent years that we moderns are re-discovering its valuable nutritive properties, which include organic minerals of calcium, magnesium, phosphorus, and potassium, plus all the known vitamins, including vitamin K and the recently discovered vitamin B8 and vitamin P.
+It is only in recent years that we moderns are re-discovering its valuable healthful properties, which include organic minerals of calcium, magnesium, phosphorus, and potassium, plus all the known vitamins, including vitamin K and the recently discovered vitamin B8 and vitamin P.

 Finally, vitamin B8 accelerates the synthesis of protein molecules, which stimulates the growth of muscle and bone tissue.
 As well as a useful feature for the human vitamin B8 necessary for the growth and development of children.